Lü Dongbin

-Lü Dongbin (796 CE – 1016 CE) is a legendary Chinese scholar and poet said to have lived during the Tang dynasty.
-Whether he actually lived the two hundred and twenty years cannot be determined.
+Lü Dongbin is a daoist scholar and poet who lived during the Tang dynasty in China, and whose lifetime supposedly spanned two hundred and twenty years.
 Elevated to the status of an immortal in the Chinese cultural sphere by Daoists, he is one of the most widely known of the group of deities known as the Eight Immortals.
 Lü is also a historical figure and mentioned in the official history book History of Song.
 He is widely considered to be one of the earliest masters of neidan, or internal alchemy.
 He is also depicted in art dressed as a scholar carrying a sword to dispel evil spirits.

 Character

 Lü Dongbin is usually portrayed as a scholarly, clever man with a genuine desire to help people obtain wisdom/enlightenment and to learn the Tao.
 However, he is often portrayed as having some character "flaws," not an uncommon theme for the colorful Taoist immortals, all of whom in general have various eccentricities: